kakkad911/Community-Articles/Content Contribution Requirement/README.md

 ## Kramaa

-How to connect 1st IoT device.
+How to Article..
+"How to connect 1st IoT device." reference website. https://www.kramaa.com/

 ### How to Contribute: